 This loan amortization calculator figures your loan payment and interest costs at various payment intervals.
 Simply input the principal amount borrowed, the length of the loan and the annual interest rate and the calculator does the rest.
-Then, once you are ready click on the "Calculate Amortization Schedule" button at the bottom to create a printable amortization table.

 How To Create, Use, and Understand Amortization Schedules